Movement Campaigns during the Civil Rights Struggle: Origins, Dynamics and Consequences:

 How the US Became Dry: Ethnicity, Religion, and Movement Organizations in the Diffusion of Prohibition, 1876-1919

 Recently, I started a new project with Charles Seguin investigating the adoption of local prohibition laws in the decades before passage of the 18th Amendment, which was propelled by one of the largest, longest-lasting, and most successful movements in U.S. history.
 We have written the first paper that examines how the religious and ethnic composition of communities shaped legal change.
-With an NSF grant, we are beginning work with Michael Lewis on the organizational dynamics of the movement and on the institutional mechanisms of diffusion.
+With an NSF grant (summary), we are beginning work with Michael Lewis on the organizational dynamics of the movement and on the institutional mechanisms of diffusion.

 We focus on demographic, economic, and institutional changes, as well as movement dynamics, to examine under which conditions movement support thrives and results in policy changes.
 In addition, our study examines whether movement support and policies diffuse across neighboring states and counties, and how these trends shape one another.
 The analysis involves an original dataset that contains information about the legal status of prohibition at the county and state level between 1890 and 1919, the year the 18th Amendment to the U.S. Constitution was enacted.
 This dataset includes measures regarding population change, urbanization, economic trends, and activity, electoral context, and media communication that may have shaped movement growth and success.